deepaksood619/deepaksood619.github.io/docs/about-me/ideas/education.md

 ### Reporting / Observability

 - Send daily, weekly, monthly reports to students, parents and teachers
 	- How many things you learned today
 	- Summary and revision material in reviewable format
 	- Send materials

+### Thoughts

+- Reading and writing is not required
+- And rote learning is not required
+- AI will be question and answer with voice, and all facts will be accessible all the time

 ### Links